News & Insights

 Why Investors Choose Lower Middle Market Companies

-The lower middle market offers a combination of valuation, operational upside, and ownership structure that institutional investors find increasingly difficult to replicate in larger market segments.
+The lower middle market combines valuation, operational upside, and ownership structure that institutional investors struggle to replicate at larger scale.

 Operations